-Put simply, your strategic plan is the key to your community’s success.
+Put simply, your city's strategic plan is the key to your community’s success.
 It defines a vision for everyone to rally around and outlines what you’ll do to bring that vision to life.
 No plan means no alignment—and a lot of wasted money and effort.

 Below are four municipalities who are doing it right—and why.